Bichesq/Terraform_with_Kendu/README.md

 - The key is the path in the bucket to the state file<br>
 - The region argument defines the region choice for the s3 bucket.<br>
 - Note the terraform automatically uses the backend except it is not set.<br>

+<h3>Day 7</h3>
+<h4>Resourse Creation</h4>
+Terraform creates resourses based on the provider specification defined in the configuration files.
+<h4>Resourse Management</h4>
+Resourse management is effected using the terraform state file.
+It track all the resourses created and the changes made to our resourses.
+<h4>Resourse Update</h4>
+These are just the changes made to a created resourse.
+<h4>Resourse deletion</h4>
+Removing an existing resourse, usually obtained after running terraform destroy
+<h4>Resourse dependency</h4>
+Some resourse by virtue of its nature or by designed depend on other resourses.
+This dependency can be implicit (by nature) or explicit(by design).
+When a resourse depends on another explicitly, the 'depends on' attribute has been used to make this happen.
+<h4>Resourse replacement</h4>
+Resourses are usually replaced when certain changes are made to the resourse, instead for just changes a particular feature.
+These are features that are unchangeable once the resourse has been created.

+<h4>Terraform State commands</h4>
+Terraform provides several commands to manage and interact with the state file.
+These commands allow you to inspect, modify, and manipulate the state of your infrastructure managed by Terraform.
+Here are some commonly used Terraform state commands:

+<h5>terraform state list:</h5>
+This command lists all the resources present in the state file.

+<h5>terraform state show:</h5>
+It displays detailed information about a specific resource in the state file.
+You need to provide the resource address or name as an argument to this command.

+<h5>terraform state pull:</h5> This command retrieves and outputs the current state data in JSON format.
+It can be useful for scripting or integrating with other tools.

+<h5>terraform state mv:</h5> It is used to rename or move resources within the state file.
+This command is helpful when you want to update resource names or change their location within the state.

+<h5>terraform state rm:</h5> This command removes a resource from the state file.
+It is useful when you want to completely remove a resource from Terraform management.

+<h5>terraform state import:</h5> It imports an existing resource into the Terraform state file.
+You need to provide the resource address and its unique identifier as arguments.

+<h5>terraform state push:</h5> This command is used with remote state backends.
+It pushes the local state to the configured remote backend.

+<h5>terraform state replace-provider:</h5> It replaces one provider with another in the state file.
+This command is helpful when you want to migrate from one provider to another while preserving the existing state.

+<h5>terraform state refresh:</h5>
+This gathers the latest information about your resourses and reconsiles it with your state file.

+<h5>terraform taint</h5>
+This is used to mark resouses for deletion.
+You can always run terrafrom untint to undo action.
+Tainted resourses will be destroyed and recreated on terraform apply.